It makes sense to speed up your website…

 - Google Mobile-Friendly Test for measuring how well your Web pages are optimized for mobile devices

-It won’t take long to asses your website’s overall speed at all.
+It won’t take long to assess your website’s overall speed at all.
 Assess individual pages, and focus on the small fixes to help speed up your website.

 There are definitely some great responsive frameworks out there that are super easy to use.

-However this wealth of techy goodness will also affect the performance of your web pages, and won’t do you any favours if you need to speed up your website.
+However, this wealth of techy goodness will also affect the performance of your web pages, and won’t do you any favors if you need to speed up your website.

 A good idea is to look at using more modular mobile-first frameworks such as Foundation from Zurb.